needle-mirror/com.unity.cloud.assets/Documentation~/asset-discovery-sample.md

 ```

 >[!NOTE]
->To download assets, you will need the right permissions in your Project to **consume** assets.
+>To download assets, you need the right permissions in your Project to consume assets.
+Refer to the the [Asset Manager documentation](https://docs.unity.com/cloud/en-us/asset-manager/org-project-roles) for more information on permissions.

 ## Main components